TUI Forest Zanzibar

 However, the forest is under threat.
 The population of Zanzibar is increasing fast and urban desertification and deforestation are happening at an alarming speed.
 Areas once covered by forest have now become residential.
 TUI Forest Zanzibar creates a buffer zone between the Masingini Forest National Park and this growing residential areas.
 It focuses on restoring and reforesting the land and providing environmental education in an outdoor classroom for students and the community, as well as creating sustainable income-generating activities like eco/community-tourism.

-TUI Forest Zanzibar involves planting over 63,000 native trees covering an area of 72338m2.
+TUI Forest Zanzibar involves planting over 63,000 native trees and protecting and restoring an area of 72,338 m2.
 This includes building and maintaining a tree nursery and training two nursery technicians on different aspects of nursery management.
 In addition, the local community and the Forest Protection Unit, a group of 26 young people, will help patrol the forest boundaries, build a fence, support with tree nursery activities, plant and monitor the trees.

 As part of the project, a Forest Awareness Programme for 400 school children will be introduced, which is a 10-day programme at various secondary schools teaching students about Zanzibar’s flora and fauna, its Red Colobus monkeys, the importance of trees and the dangers of deforestation.
 The programme includes a visit to the Masingini Forest National Park and the tree nursery and tree planting activities.